New reporting requirements

 Your EPR reporting obligations

-Although some of the information in this guide is subject to change, your business must begin recording and collecting your data immediately.
+Although some of the information in this guide may change, your business must begin recording and collecting your data immediately.

-Considering the likely changes required in reporting now should make your life easier when the new data submissions are introduced (from July for larger businesses and January 2024 for smaller ones).
+Considering the likely changes required in reporting now should make your life easier when the new data submissions are introduced.

-Should you still have questions regarding your obligations under the new scheme, this beginner’s guide to the Extended Producer Responsibilities is also relevant.
+Should you still have any questions regarding your EPR obligations, this beginner’s guide to the Extended Producer Responsibilities (EPR) is also relevant.

-And if you are a customer of GWP, get in touch with your account manager for any help you may require with your EPR reporting.
+And if you are a GWP customer, get in touch with your account manager for any help with your EPR reporting.

 Share this article